What Do Industrial Engineering Technician Do?

 - Industrial Technician

 In 2016, there was an estimated number of 63,900 jobs in the United States for Industrial Engineering Technician.
 There is little to no growth in job opportunities for Industrial Engineering Technician.
-There will be an estimated 5,500 positions for Industrial Engineering Technician per year.
+Due to new job openings and attrition, there will be an average of 5,500 job openings in this field each year.

 The states with the most job growth for Industrial Engineering Technician are Utah, Alabama, and Montana.
 Watch out if you plan on working in Washington, Vermont, or Maine.
 These states have the worst job growth for this type of profession.